Oslandia/workshop-pointcloud/en/step2/README.md

 > pdal pipeline pipe_pg.json
 ```

-Than you may connect to the database and get the list of relations:
+Then you may connect to the database and get the list of relations:

 ```bash
 > psql DATABASE_NAME